How Engineering Executives Structure Their 401(k) to Pay Under 10 Percent Effective Tax in Retirement

 4. $24,000 in Social Security claimed at 62, reduced from a $30,000 primary insurance amount at 67.
 Up to 85% is taxable.

-Only the bottom two are taxed.
+Only the bottom two sources are taxed.
 The Roth and HSA dollars are invisible to AGI, to the IRMAA lookback, and to the Social Security inclusion formula.
 That invisibility is the entire trick.

 Why this household lands in the 0% capital gains bracket

-Taxable income runs roughly $50,000 from the traditional 401(k) plus $20,400 from the taxable portion of Social Security, or about $70,400.
-Once both spouses are 65, deductions stack fast: the 2026 standard deduction for married filing jointly of about $32,200, plus the senior add-on of $1,650 per qualifying spouse, plus the new senior bonus deduction worth up to $6,000 per spouse.
-That bonus phases out at 6% per dollar of MAGI above $150,000 MFJ, so at this AGI the full $12,000 applies.
+Taxable income runs roughly $50,000 from the traditional 401(k) plus $20,400 from the taxable portion of Social Security, for a starting figure of about $70,400.
+Once both spouses are 65, deductions stack quickly.
+The 2026 standard deduction for married filing jointly is $32,200.
+On top of that, the senior add-on of $1,650 per qualifying spouse adds $3,300 for a couple.
+Then the One Big Beautiful Bill’s new senior bonus deduction, available for tax years 2025 through 2028, contributes up to $6,000 per eligible person.
+That bonus phases out at 6% per dollar of MAGI above $150,000 MFJ, so at this income level the full $12,000 applies.

 Total deductions land near $47,500.
-Taxable income drops to roughly $22,900, comfortably in the 12% bracket.
-Federal tax: about $2,300 on $200,000 of cash flow.
-That is about 1%.
+Taxable income drops to roughly $22,900, comfortably inside the 12% bracket.
+Federal tax comes to about $2,300 on $200,000 of cash flow, which is about 1%.

 The decade of work behind the 1% rate